joobaloo/CMEEcoursework/week2/README.md

 ### oaks_debugme.py
 This script are part of the notebook practical.
 It required debugging and modification for typos to be made.

+### grp_align_seqs_better.py
+Take two sequences from two fasta files given as arguments, compare alignments of the sequences and print the alignment that gives the most base matches to a new file called best_match.txt.

+### grp_seqs_fasta.py
+Take two sequences from two fasta files given as arguments, compare alignments of the sequences and print the alignment that gives the most base matches to a new file called best_match.txt.

+### grp_oaks_debugme.py
+This prints species names for trees from an external CSV file and searches for Oak trees (Quercus spp.).
+The Oak trees are then written to an output file in the results directory called JustOaksData.csv

 ## **Author**
 Jooyoung Ser zs519@ic.ac.uk